Part-time Law Degree

 Is there a minimum LSAT/GPA required for admission?

 All applications are reviewed in a holistic evaluation process taking into consideration both traditional (all transcripts, LSAT or GRE score) and nontraditional (resume, work experience) elements.
 Our current median undergraduate GPA is 3.49 and current median LSAT is 158.
 Applicants to the part time program are encouraged to include a full and complete résumé along with a personal statement that highlights their professional experiences and maturity for a rigorous law program so that these elements can be given their appropriate weight in the decision process.

 How do I apply?

 You must create an account with the Law School Admission Council at lsac.org and submit your application, transcripts, and LSAT score through your account.
 GRE scores should be submitted through ETS.
-We are currently accepting applications for Fall 2019.
+We are currently accepting applications for Fall 2020.